phoebe-project/phoebe2-docs/api/phoebe.get_passband.md

     `content`, and the online version has a different timestamp than the installed version, then an error will be raised unless `update_if_necessary` is set to True.
+* `download_local` (bool, optional, default=True): Only applicable if the
+    passband has to be downloaded from the server.
+Whether to install to the local/user directory or the PHOEBE installation directory.
+If `local=False`, you must have the necessary permissions to write to the installation directory.
+* `download_gzipped` (bool or None, optional, default=None): Only applicable if the passband has to be downloaded from the server.
+Whether to download a compressed version of the passband.
+Compressed files take up less disk-space and less time to download, but take approximately 1 second to load (which will happen once per-passband per-session).
+If None, will respect options in [phoebe.set_download_passband_defaults](phoebe.set_download_passband_defaults.md).

 Returns
 -----------